 Inventory Turnover – 30 Day Vendor Financing

 Really large operations use this method to their advantage.
 The concept is simple, if your vendor allows you to pay for the inventory 30 days after receiving the product and you can sell that product within 30 days; then the effect is the vendor is financing the inventory.
 Wal-Mart turns its inventory eight times a year.
-So they get some financing from their suppliers.
+They get some financing from their suppliers.
 But if Wal-Mart could turn the inventory 12 times a year, then Wal-Mart would save millions of dollars in interest on borrowed funds to purchase inventory.

 As a seller of product, you don’t pay for that product for 30 days.
 This is true in the majority of small businesses.
-So if you can turn that product over, i.e. sell the goods within 30 days; you will then have the cash to pay the vendor for his goods.
+If you can turn that product over, i.e. sell the goods within 30 days; you will then have the cash to pay the vendor for his goods.
 In effect, your vendor is providing the inventory for free.

 Notice the key here?
 You have to be able to turn the inventory within 30 days.
 This means you will need a turnover rate of at least 12 to be successful.
 For more information in understanding inventory turnover read the following article: Explanation of Inventory Turnover.